Challenges of Membership ServicesWhat are the Challenges with Membership Services?

 Problems consist of unavoidable inaccuracy due to relying on manual data entry.
 Because of this, labour can include not only manual entry but additional proofreading which ends up taking up valuable resources as employees are spending longer than necessary for additional tasks.
 Following the issue of manual data entry, you are not able to have real-time visibility.
 You also do not have a reliable audit trail.
 Finally, data may not be secure when you are working with an open database connection.
 These issues usually accumulate and result in a negative impact on membership-based organisations including increased expenses and missed renewals.
-To find out more about how you can simplify data, read our article on harmonizing data.

 How do the above issues impact my membership-based organisation?

 When an organisation is growing and continues to use standalone systems such as MS Excel, important information can go unnoticed.
 Simply, if staff are consumed by entering data manually, they are not able to see data in real-time and it is not accessible across all platforms.
 This means that although you may be able to see who a member is currently, you may not be able to tell who has missed a payment or which subscriptions have been renewed or not.
 Without this information, an organisation can’t focus on building the brand and encouraging renewals – their main source of profit.